Oct 25, 2021 Jambo

 Why spreadsheets aren't as effective for tracking and managing stakeholder data

-If you’re logging your stakeholder information in spreadsheets, it’s very common to suddenly be juggling multiple spreadsheets and/or versions, which makes tracking your data and gaining updates challenging, if not impossible.
+Suppose you're logging your stakeholder information in spreadsheets.
+In that case, it's very common to suddenly be juggling multiple spreadsheets and/or versions, which makes tracking your data and keeping up with updates challenging, if not impossible.

-You might have started one spreadsheet for contacts, while your team started another spreadsheet for commitments, issues, concerns etc. Before you know it, you have many spreadsheets floating around your organization, which makes it confusing to know where to properly log new updates or where to find previously logged information, making your stakeholder data management disorganized and ineffective.
+You might have started one spreadsheet for contacts, while your team started another spreadsheet for commitments, issues, concerns, and so on.
+Before you know it, you have many spreadsheets floating around your organization, which makes it confusing to know where to properly log new updates or where to find previously logged information, resulting in disorganized and ineffective stakeholder data management.

 Even if you and your teams are tracking everything in your spreadsheets, if your data isn't organized and easy to find, you can't see how all your information connects together to gain those crucial understandings and insights you'll inevitably need.